 When you break this paragraph down, this is what you get:

 - Random citizen stores Plandemic video on their private Google Drive account.

 - Google somehow knows it is there.

-- Google accesses private account deletes video without notifying the account owner.
+- Google accesses private account and deletes video without notifying the account owner.

 The article further points out that "Google has intervened in the use of its productivity tools before, having previously blocked a Google Doc about a disputed study on the drug hydroxychloroquine".